jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/thruput-parameters-affected-used-and-transformed.md

 Further parameter passing stereotyping.

-Contemplations about further thru parameter passing stereotyping would be postponed.
+Contemplations about further thru parameter passing stereotyping might be postponed.

 Throughput could have the following elements: